wptrainingteam/learn-wp-content/block-course-cohort/week-06.md

 ## Implementing the save function

-First, as you've added the RichText component to your block, you need to update the save to import RichText from the @wordpress/block-editor package.
+First, as you've added the `RichText` component to your block, you need to update the `save` to import `RichText` from the `@wordpress/block-editor` package.

 ```js
 import { useBlockProps, RichText } from '@wordpress/block-editor';
 ```

-Because the save function is merely saving the output, you don't need to re-run the `getEntityRecords` selector using the `useSelect` hook.
+Because the `save` function is merely returning the output, you don't need to re-run the `getEntityRecords` selector using the `useSelect` hook.
 Instead, you can just use the `select` function on the `core` store, and fetch the books that are already in the store.

 So next, you can import the `select` function from the `@wordpress/data` package.